Chien317/ExperimentForJavaclass/experiment1/README.md

 # ExperimentForJavaclass
-This repository is for the java class
+This repository is for the first java class

 This project is a bank account system for customer ,which register one`s name, age and balance.